hermonochy/QuizMaster/README.md

   --quizPath [QUIZPATH]
   --gameMode [GAMEMODE]
 ```
 The quiz argument can be added by itself, but the game mode argument requires a quiz to go along with it.

+Similarly in QuizCreator, a quiz parameter can be added to the end but for obvious reasons not a game mode parameter.

 ### Quiz Game